kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 There are many examples of developers creating drastically different experiences for different form factors.
 Google search does this, as does Facebook.
-Considerations for this
+Considerations for this include both performance (in page, and load time) and more general user experience.

 In the world of native apps, many developers choose to tailor their experience to a device class.
-For example, Flipboard for iPad is a very different user experience compared to Flipboard on iPhone.
+For example, [Flipboard][flipboard] for iPad is a very different user experience compared to Flipboard on iPhone.
 The tablet version is optimized for two hand use and horizontal flipping while the phone version is intended for single hand interaction and a vertical flip.
-Many other iOS applications also provide significantly different phone and tablet versions, such as Things.
+Many other iOS applications also provide significantly different phone and tablet versions, such as [Things][things].

-    SCREENSHOT OF FLIPBOARD, THINGS?
+![Total customization for phone and tablet](/static/demos/cross-device/phone-tablet.png)

 To reiterate, creating a separate version for each app is generally a good idea for performance reasons or if the versions you want to serve